Ray Robson: Chess career

 Robson has won seven national scholastic titles, including regulation events and blitz events.
 In addition, he has represented the United States in international scholastic events since 2004.
 Robson finished in the top ten at each of the World Youth Chess Championships from 2004 to 2007, and he tied for first place in the U12 section of the Pan American Youth Chess Festival in 2005 and 2006, taking the silver medal on tiebreak on both occasions.

 Robson also plays in many of the major open tournaments in the United States.
 He finished in the top ten both at the 2006 National Chess Congress in Philadelphia and at the 2006 North American Open in Las Vegas.
 Robson's performance at the former event qualified him for the 2007 U.S. Chess Championship, making him the youngest player in the history of the event.

 In 2004, at the age of nine, Robson defeated his first National Master in tournament play.
 In 2005, he defeated his first international master (IM), and in 2006 he defeated his first grandmaster (GM).
 He studied with GM Gregory Kaidanov for almost two years (2005–07), mainly via the phone and Internet.
 He has also studied with GM Alexander Onischuk.

 Robson was awarded the title of FIDE Master (FM) in June 2005 after tying for first place at the Pan American Youth Festival in Brazil.
-He earned the USCF title of National Master (NM) in January 2006 by raising his Elo rating above 2300 (the minimum required for the title).
+He earned the USCF title of National Master (NM) in January 2006 by raising his Elo rating above 2200.
 Robson earned the three norms required for the IM title in only six weeks: the first at the 6th North American FIDE Invitational on November 3, 2007, in Chicago, Illinois; the second on November 27 at the World Youth Championships in Antalya, Turkey, and the third and final norm on December 10 at the University of Texas at Dallas (UTD) GM Invitational in Dallas, Texas, making him the youngest IM-elect in the United States, beating the previous record-holder Hikaru Nakamura by one month.

 Robson tied for first place in the 2008 Florida championship.
 On July 16, 2009, he won the U.S. Junior Chess Championship.
 In August 2009, Robson tied for first at the Arctic Chess Challenge in Tromsø, Norway, garnering his first GM norm in the process.
 Later that same month, Robson then went on to earn his second GM norm by winning the 23rd North American FIDE Invitational in Skokie, Illinois.
 He earned his third and final GM norm in October 2009 by winning the Pan American Junior Chess Championship in Montevideo, Uruguay.
 He was formally awarded the title by FIDE in January 2010.